-Two months ago, faced with having to move out of the house we rented in Metairie for the last 7 years, our family decided to make a huge move and head east to Pensacola.
-There were many reasons for this move and being close to the beach was one of them.
-Two months of visiting the beach on a weekly basis has taught me a few lessons.
-If you’re heading to the beach on vacation or on a day trip this summer, here are nine tips for to make your next beach vacation fun and memorable.
+Three years ago, faced with moving out of the house we rented in Metairie for the last 7 years, our family decided to make a huge move and head east to Pensacola.
+There were many reasons for this move, and being close to the beach was one of them.
+Two months of visiting the beach weekly have taught me a few lessons.
+If you're heading to the beach on vacation or a day trip this summer, here are 10 tips to make your next beach vacation fun and memorable.

 SUNSCREEN SUNSCREEN SUNSCREEN